-Whatever the ages of your family group – and unless you are visiting a beach on a grey mid-winter’s day – you will need the obvious sunscreen, swimmers, hats, sunglasses and rash vests, plus a few key items:
+Whatever the ages of your family group – and unless you are visiting a beach on a grey mid-winter’s day – you will need the obvious sunscreen, swimmers, hats, sunglasses and rash vests, plus these key items:

-Home comforts – A massive beach blanket is a must.
-Consider fold-up chairs, extra towels (to double as cushions) and a windbreak if the grandparents are coming along.
+A massive beach blanket is a must.
+Consider fold-up chairs, extra towels (to double as cushions) and an umbrella or windbreak to offer some shelter.

-Refreshments – Bring plenty of water (freeze some overnight so it keeps cool) and bite-sized snacks that won’t melt (no chocolate).
-Everyone knows it’s the law to have ice cream at some point during a trip to the beach so don’t leave your wallet at home or in the car.
+Bring plenty of water (freeze some overnight so it keeps cool) and bite-sized snacks that won’t melt.
+Everyone knows it’s the law to have ice cream at some point during a trip to the beach so don’t leave your wallet behind.

 Sturdy sandals are ideal for rock pool explorations © Sarah Kelly / EyeEm / Getty Images